jsmolka/blog/content/posts/9971-hamburgers/index.md

 ![](img/efficiency-factor.png "Efficiency factor")

 If we divide weighted power by heart rate, we get the efficiency factor [^ef].
 It specifies the watts produced per heartbeat.
 While it might not make sense to compare it between days or weeks, it's a useful tool to track fitness over long periods of time.
+Here we can see a clear upward trend.

 [^ef]: Normally, the efficiency factor is calculated using normalized power.